Longmen Grottoes — Royal Stone Carving Caves on Cliff and Buddhist Art Wonders

 Northern Binyang Cave

-Northern Binyang Cave, started in 500 by Emperor Xuanwu as well, but forced to end after the Northern Wei Dynasty was ended in 534.
+Northern Binyang Cave started in the year 500 by Emperor Xuanwu but was forced to pause after the Northern Wei Dynasty was ended in 534.

 Buddha Statues in Northern Binyang Cave, Photo from Official Site of Longmen Caves.